 The Rural Route 13.1 offers a variety of events that take runners, walkers, and bikers along a scenic tour of rural Jewell County Kansas.
 Rolling hills challenge participants while providing stunning views of the countryside.
 After crossing the finish line, everyone is invited to enjoy a complimentary hot breakfast made from locally-sourced food.
-All participants will receive a performance material t-shirt, customized race bib, and the opportunity to personalize their own finisher medal - a limestone rock, native to Jewell County.
+For just a $10 entry fee, all participants will receive a customized race bib, finisher medal, and the opportunity to personalize their own souvenir - a limestone rock, native to Jewell County.
+For a $30 entry fee, participants will also receive a performance-material t-shirt.

 10 K Run/Walk